Indi-Code/community-mod-maybe/README.md

 Rules: (subject to change)
 - No direct commits to the `src` directory, even if you have write access.
 Use pull requests.
 - No commenting your code.
 At all.
+You have to figure out what other people's code means!
 - Keep Pull Requests and commits as vague as possible.
+Again, others need to figure out your code.
 - Each person gets **ONE** pull request containing their changes.
 This rule is somewhat flexible, provided good reason.
 - Each person can only create **ONE** java file, be it a class, enum, interface or what have you.
 - Each person can, however, edit *any* existing java files, provided they do **not** change *more than half* of the existing lines, or add enough lines thus that the line count becomes *more than twice that it was prior*.